MouadZIANI/millions-backend-challenge/README.md

 * [x] An authenticated user can remove his posts, with the image file
 * [x] An authenticated user can like/unlike other posts.
 * [x] An authenticated user can see all likes of a specific post.
-* [x] An authenticated user can see all likes of a specific post.
 * [x] Send a notification to other users when a new post is added using (Database channel)
 * [x] Automatically delete posts 15 days old.
 * [x] [BONUS] Created 6 feature tests including success & failure scenarios